CircuitSetup/Remote/README.md

 If everything is in place, you can enable Car mode on the Remote by holding the Calibration button for 6 seconds (until a triple-beep is emitted).
 The Remote will reboot and attempt to connect to the TCD's AP.

 You can switch between your "normal" (home, iPhone, ..)
-WiFi connection and Car mode by holding the Calibration button for 6 seconds, regardless of Fake Power.
+WiFi connection and Car mode by holding the Calibration button for 6 seconds.
+This works in both fake-power on and off states.

 To access the Remote's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://dtmremote.local.